Promo code SPRING2022 will be automatically applied at checkout!

 This means our insulin levels spike six or seven times a day.
 IF, by reducing the frequency of eating and snacking, lessens our insulin spikes and reduces our body’s overall insulin levels.
 So, why is this good?

-Well, in addition to its role in regulating our blood sugar levels, insulin plays a part in cell growth, and both DNA and RNA synthesis.
-Dangerous increases in insulin levels not only impact our blood sugar, but can hinder cell growth and bodily regeneration.
+Well, in addition to its role in regulating our glucose levels, insulin plays a part in cell growth and both DNA and RNA synthesis.
+Dangerous increases in insulin levels not only impact our glucose but can also hinder cell growth and bodily regeneration.

 2) Increased Insulin Sensitivity